-On September 18, 2014, FDA approved a supplemental New Drug Application, or sNDA, for STENDRA.
+On September 18, 2014, FDA approved an sNDA for STENDRA.
 STENDRA is now indicated to be taken as early as approximately 15 minutes before sexual activity.
-On January 23, 2015, the EC adopted the commission implementing decision amending the marketing authorization for SPEDRA.
+On January 23, 2015, the EC adopted the Commission Implementing Decision amending the marketing authorization for SPEDRA.
 SPEDRA is now approved in the EU to be taken as needed approximately 15 to 30 minutes before sexual activity.

-We have granted an exclusive license to Menarini to commercialize and promote SPEDRA for the treatment of ED in over 40 European countries, including the EU, plus Australia and New Zealand.
+We have granted an exclusive license to Menarini to commercialize and promote SPEDRA for the treatment of ED in over 40 European countries, including the EU Member States, plus Australia and New Zealand.
 We have granted an exclusive license to Metuchen to market STENDRA in the United States, Canada, South America and India.
 We have also granted an exclusive license to Sanofi to commercialize avanafil in Africa, the Middle East, Turkey, and the CIS, including Russia.
 We are currently in discussions with potential partners to commercialize STENDRA in other territories where we do not currently have a commercial collaboration under our license with MTPC, including Mexico and Central America.